 Certainly!
-I offer 16 GB wooden flash drives for $25 apiece.
-I also offer gorgeous wooden keepsake boxes to store the flash drives in for $75 apiece.
+I offer 16 GB wooden flash drives for $30 each.
+I also offer gorgeous wooden keepsake boxes to store the flash drives in for $75 each.
 Just mark your order on your contract or email me how many you want!

 Do you shoot destination weddings?

 I do!
 Just provide me and my second shooter each with transportation, a place to sleep the nights before and after your ceremony, and a daily $25 meal stipend.

 Do I have to order prints through you?

 Not at all!
-All the photo collections include the copyright to print wherever you like.
+All the photo collections include the right to print (for personal use) wherever you like.

 Can I bring my pet to the session?